GreatArcStudios/UnityIndieEffects/README.md

 Cyrien5100 and related users for their dedication to the creation of the SSAO effect!
 0tacun, for several contributions and ideas, example: outline effect.
 FrostBite23, for porting a bunch of dirty lens effects and other nice eye-candy.
 Eric2241, for helping support the project, hosting and maintaing the GitHub repo!
-He also is to thank for other fx found on the thread!
+He also the one  to thank for other fx found on page 13-14 of the thread!